 If your computer is still recognizing your drive and your problem is more of a software issue like accidental deletion, a reformatted partition, or data corruption, the main thing you need to be aware of is that you should stop using that drive immediately!

-See, if you continue writing files to your external drive, the greater the chance that the space occupied by the “deleted” data will be overwritten, killing your chances of recovering them.
+If you continue writing files to your external drive, the greater the chance that the space occupied by the “deleted” data will be overwritten, killing your chances of recovering them.
 Disconnect the external drive in the meantime while you download and install the data recovery software you will need.

-Keep in mind that scanning a hard drive and recovering its lost data can be a long and painstakingly long process.
+Remember that scanning a hard drive and recovering its lost data can be a long and painstakingly long process.
 Additionally, if your recovery software doesn’t see enough of the bits that make up a file, it may be lost forever.

 Now let’s take a look at some solutions.